 I decided to drop into CVS to acquire some itch relief in the “feminine product” aisle.
 As the time for my presentation to students got closer, it got worse.
 I took one last visit to apply some product before I got on stage in front of 500 students.
 I had some outrageous attacks of itchiness during my talk, which somehow struck me as ironic since I was talking about vaginal respect, pride and health throughout the talk.
 I found a way to rest on one leg to position the seam of my pants to give me a little itch, but that only made me want to really give it a go with ferocious scratching.
 The response to my talk was the best I have received despite the distraction of my itchy undercarriage.

-On the way back to the hotel, I stopped into a pharmacy to get some Monostat just in case it was a yeast infection.
+On the way back to the hotel, I stopped into a pharmacy to get some Monistat just in case it was a yeast infection.
 It was late and dark.
 I pulled in and immediately started to itch.
 Before I knew it, I was at it with a vengeance and could not be stopped.
 There was no relief, but I could not keep my hand away for more than two seconds before I would be grinding in there to battle the heinous sITCHuation.
-I pulled myself together, went in the store and washed up in the bathroom before I went shopping.
+I pulled myself together, went into the store and washed up in the bathroom before I went shopping.
 I ran into the Bucknell Director of Women and Gender, which gave me a good chuckle.

 That night, I had very little sleep and crazed itching fits between catnaps.
 Hideous.
 By then, catastrophic thoughts were brewing: cancer, toxic shock syndrome, some peri-menopausal disease that makes your bits drop off, bed bugs, STD contracted from the sheets that may not have been changed before I arrived.